Table of Contents

 The shift from reactive recording to anticipatory intervention is critical.
-This article explores how to deter unwanted activity in parking lots with active deterrence, helping your video infrastructure shift from passive recording to practical tools that help mitigate risk, liability, and shrink.
+This article explores how to deter unwanted activity in parking lots with active deterrence, helping your video infrastructure move from passive recording to practical tools that mitigate risk, liability, and shrink.

 Key terms to know

-Before exploring strategies, it is helpful to define the core technologies that drive modern parking lot security.
+Before exploring strategies, here are the core technologies that drive modern parking lot security.

-1. Active deterrence: A security approach that uses technology to detect suspicious activity and intervene in real time through audio, visual, or physical responses to guard against a crime occurring or escalating.
+Active deterrence: a security approach that uses technology to detect suspicious activity and intervene in real time through audio, visual, or physical responses to guard against a crime occurring or escalating.

-2. Video AI: Artificial intelligence software that analyzes video feeds to identify specific objects (people, vehicles), behaviors (loitering, running), and events in real time, distinguishing them from environmental noise like wind or animals.
+Video AI Agents: artificial intelligence software that analyzes video feeds to identify specific objects (people, vehicles), behaviors (loitering, running), and events in real time, distinguishing them from environmental noise like wind or animals.

-3. License plate recognition (LPR): Technology that automatically captures and reads vehicle license plates, allowing systems to flag unauthorized vehicles or track repeat offenders.
+License plate recognition (LPR): technology that automatically captures and reads vehicle license plates, allowing systems to flag unauthorized vehicles or track repeat offenders.

-4. CPTED (crime prevention through environmental design): A multi-disciplinary approach to deterring criminal behavior through environmental design, such as lighting, landscaping, and access control.
+CPTED (crime prevention through environmental design): a multi-disciplinary approach to deterring criminal behavior through environmental design, such as lighting, landscaping, and access control.

 The reality of retail parking lot risk